May 10, 2021

 I left late-morning, as Augusta is only 150 miles east, or so—an easy ride.
 I had some things to take care of at home this morning, and IU wanted to take a walk before hitting the road.
 I put air in the tires of the BMW R 1200 GS last night, so it was ready to go.
 I packed this morning, trying to take as little as necessary.
 As far as cameras go, I decided to take only the Pentax 67 📷 and several rolls of film.
 Glancing at the weather, I noticed it would get cold some of the nights I was in Tennessee, so that called for layers.

 My first, and only, stop was in Milledgeville.
 The sky was overcast, and the temperature never got above 70°F or so.
 The ride was pleasant, at least until I got to Augusta.
 With Waze set to avoid highways, it took me all over the freakin’ place like it did in Greenville last year.
 I should have known better.
 Even when I go on the interstate, it got me off again quickly so it could give me a tour of some neighborhoods.
 I was a bit flustered by the time I arrived.

 It was fun to catch up, as always.
-I even took some photos of Todd and Alexander with the 67.
+I even took some photos of Todd and Alexander with the 67 (on Kodak Portra 400 🎞 and the Takumar 2.4/105).
 We were not up late, as I know tomorrow will be a long day up to Dad’s.